jojopheenie/DSA/README.md

 # DSA
-Data Structures and Algorithm Problem and Solutions
+Data Structure and Algorithm Problems and Solutions